ArtZero-io/Contracts/contract_deployment_and_update_addresses_abis.md

 In this step, we try to mint some NFTs from PMP launchpad project and check PMP collection to see if it is displayed smoothly after caching.

 - Open FE and use deployment account
-- Do steps to mint some PMP NFTs
-   - Go to MY ACCOUNT / MY PROJECTS
-   - Select PRAYING MANTIS PREDATORS project
+- Enable the PRAYING MANTIS PREDATORS project
-   - Go to a phase which has public mint, type the number of NFTs you want to mint and click PUBLIC MINT.
-I.e. In my case, in phase 1, i public mint 3 NFTs
-- Go to collection to check nft list
-   - Go to MY ACCOUNT / MY COLLECTIONS
-   - Select PRAYING MANTIS PREDATORS collection
-   - Select tab ALL and check if NFTs can display their images.
-If they can this means images are cached succesfully
-   - Click to one of NFT and check if it can show its attributes.
-If can, the metada for this NFT is cached
-- Note: Follow below steps to show the PMP project in the launchpad
-   - Open FE and use deployment account
-   - Access to the admin page with the template:
+   - Access to the admin page with the template
       ```
       hostname:port/#/admin
       ```